purushothaman404/learners-academy/README.md

 ## **Project Setup**

-- Just click on the repo names and click the fork button, come on!
+- Just click on the repo names and click the fork button and clone it!

 ### Nginx Setup